Pete-Treemeth-portfolio/.github/profile/README.md

 ## Clipped

-A program related to digital audio processing and waveform manipulation
+A program related to digital audio processing and waveform manipulation.

 ## Modem